samiuljoy/samiuljoy.github.io/academics/thesis.md

 ----------navigation

 ++++++++++++++++main
-.ce header2: Plant Research stuff
+.ce header2: Study on Rauvolfia tetraphylla

-I'm planning to work on some ecological and phytochemical analysis on plants.
-Hopefully everything works out nicely.

-.hr
+to be continued...
 ----------------main

 ++++++++++++++++footer